ChieftainY2k/raspberrypi-video-streamer/README.md

-* Get Raspberry PI, cnfigure it so that it can connect to the internet.
+* Get Raspberry PI, configure it so that it can connect to the internet.

 * Install docker
 <pre>